ComputingElevatedLab/sciviscourse/_pages/project.md

 * Any additional information.

 ## Project Final Report
-You will be required to hand in your Project Final Report on **TBD**.
+You will be required to hand in your Project Final Report on **May 2nd, 11:59pm**.
 Your final report should contain the following information. team Names: Project title:
 * Overview and goals of your project.